Family Limited Partnerships and FLLLPs in Florida

 | Ongoing compliance burden | Higher: must demonstrate business purpose | Lower |

-For pure asset protection without a wealth transfer objective, a multi-member Florida LLC is typically the better choice.
-The LLC provides liability protection to all members without requiring a special election, involves less IRS scrutiny, and does not require family membership.
+For pure asset protection without a wealth transfer objective, a multi-member Florida LLC is the better choice.
+The LLC provides liability protection to all members without requiring a special election, faces less IRS scrutiny, and does not require family membership.
 The LLC operating agreement can include transfer restrictions and distribution controls that replicate the protective features of an FLP.

 When Domestic Structures Are Not Enough